davidesner/connection-docs/components/development-branches/diff-and-merge/simultaneous-changes.md

 Let’s see what this might look like.
 Go to your production branch, to your transformation, and edit the variable `outFileContent`.
 Instead of `Hello world!` write `Hello tester!`, and then click on the blue check icon.

+*Note: If you skipped the [file manipulation part](/components/development-branches/files) of the tutorial, you'll need to change your Snowflake transformation instead of the Python transformation.*

 {: .image-popup}
 ![Screenshot - Edit Variable in Production](/components/development-branches/22-edit-var-in-prod.png)